On unix for example you can extract these with this command while HexChat is closed:

 - Create the directory <installdir>\share\themes\vertex\gtk-2.0

-- Extract contents of vertex-gtk\gtk-2.0-dark\ into this directory.
+- Extract contents of vertex-them\common\gtk-2.0-dark\ into this directory.

 - Create an empty file at <installdir>\etc\gtk-2.0\gtkrc (with no file extension!)